hassou7/market-scanner/Project/.ipynb_checkpoints/documentation-checkpoint.md

    - Use parallel scanning to distribute load

 3. **Telegram Bot Issues**:
-   - Verify token correctness for all strategies including confluence
+   - Verify token correctness for all strategies including consolidation_breakout and hbs_breakout
    - Ensure the bot has been started by all users
    - Check permission to post in groups
-   - Verify confluence strategy is mapped correctly in config
+   - Verify new strategies are mapped correctly in config

 4. **No Results Found**:
    - Check volume thresholds for new timeframes (3d, 4d) in `config.py`
-   - Verify the strategy parameters for confluence
+   - Verify the strategy parameters for consolidation_breakout and hbs_breakout
    - Ensure exchange API supports new timeframes
-   - Check if confluence detection logic is working correctly
+   - Check if consolidation detection logic has sufficient data (23+ bars)

 5. **Parallel Scanning Issues**:
    - Verify all required exchanges are available